Muscle Knots in the Back, Shoulders, and Neck: Symptoms, Causes, and Treatments

 Once you have muscle knots, it’s going to take time to fix them.
 Adequate rest is important.
 If you can stop doing the activity that caused the knot in the first place, then take a break.
 Alternating hot and cold therapy will help the muscles return to their proper shape and position.
 A cold pack and heating pad are good for this, but saunas and hot baths can help, too, especially if you alternate with a cool dip or a cold shower.

 In addition to posture exercises, there are a lot of little things you can do to help prevent muscle knots.
 One of the easiest fixes is to drink a glass of water.
-Proper hydration won’t fix a knot that has already formed, but if you get on top of your hydration, you will reduce the number of knots you get.
+Proper hydration won’t fix a knot that has already formed.
+But, the effects of dehydration can be disastrous.
+Therefore, stay on top of your hydration to reduce the number of knots you get.

 Nutrition is also important.
 If your diet is poor in potassium, magnesium, and calcium, then you will be more likely to get cramps and knots.
 By simply adding in a few healthy snacks into your rotation, you can get enough of these vital minerals, and start a trend of better overall eating.